SATAY-LL/SATAY-jupyter-book/mini_book/docs/documentation_satay.md

 If no input is given, the files are collected from the data_files folder.
 It simply takes all genes from all input files and put those in one list.
 This list is therefore likely to contain redundant genes with different naming conventions.
-This list is stored in the variable `known_essential_gene_list`.
+This list is stored in the variable `known_essential_gene_list` and is useful to check whether a gene is annotated as essential without having to worry about naming conventions.

 #### gene_names.py

-[This module](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_scripts/python_modules/gene_names.py) can be used for getting all gene names and their aliases.
+[This module](https://github.com/leilaicruz/LaanLab-SATAY-DataAnalysis/blob/master/python_scripts/python_modules/gene_names.py) can be used for getting all gene names and their aliases.
 It consists of two functions:

 - `list_gene_names`